-As Jews, we know there are talismans, symbols and amulets that are said to bring in good luck, or at least keep evil away.
-In Jewish tradition, we believe that every person has a yetzer tov– good inclinations- and a yetzer hara– bad inclinations, similar to the concept of good and bad luck.
-In Judaism and the mystical Kabbalah, there is the use of different symbols to keep the yetzer hara away, which in a way is similar to good luck charms.
-Israeli charm jewelers have mixed up this ancient tradition and created stunning pieces of jewelry and home decor featuring these talisman.
-Although this is a rather short list, here is a list of good luck charms found in Judaism.
+There are many Jewish talismans, symbols, and amulets that are said to bring in good luck, or at least keep evil away.
+In Jewish tradition, we believe that every person has a yetzer tov (good inclination) and a yetzer hara (bad inclination), similar to the concept of good and bad luck.
+In Judaism and in mystical Kabbalah, there is the use of different symbols to keep the yetzer hara away, which in a way is similar to good luck charms.

-Oddly enough, the jewelry and beads featuring an eye with a blue pupil and/or background is meant to ward off the Evil Eye, are also called Evil Eye jewelry.
-The open eye put on jewelry or wall hangings are meant to keep the yetzer hara– bad inclinations- away, as their is an eye constantly on the look out.
-The yetzer hara can only come when no one is looking.
-Evil Eye jewelry is constantly making an appearance in the fashion world, but also the Evil Eye is often found on hamsas, another talisman for protection.
+Jewelry pieces and beads featuring an eye with a blue pupil and/or background are meant to ward off the Evil Eye, and are ironically also commonly called Evil Eye jewelry.
+The open eye put on jewelry or wall hangings is meant to keep the yetzer hara (bad inclination) away; the yetzer hara can only come when no one is looking, so the eye is constantly on the lookout.

-These Jewish good luck charms are not the same as a four-leaf clover or a rabbit’s foot, but rather, they come with a lot of meaning and history.
-All of these talisman, charms, amulets and so on, have been mentioned in ancient Judaism, and have all been used just as they are today – only with more modern styles.
-These pieces and prayers are not just for those who believe in the power behind them, but these are iconic symbols of Judaism made for everyone who wants to show off a little bit of their love of the religion.
-Even if you don’t think you believe, you never know what might happen.
+These Jewish good luck charms may not be the same as a four-leaf clover or a rabbit’s foot, but they come with a lot of uniquely Jewish meaning and history.
+All of these talisman, charms, amulets and so on, have been mentioned in ancient Judaism, and have all been used just as they are today – only now with more modern styles!